qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 The numbers 331 and 14136 map to specific tokens in the vocabulary e.g. `['chocolate', 'icecream']`.
 The rest of the values are zero.
 This is why it's called a sparse vector.

-The tokens aren't always words though, sometimes they can be sub-words: `['ch', 'ocolate]` too.
+The tokens aren't always words though, sometimes they can be sub-words: `['ch', 'ocolate']` too.

 They're pivotal in information retrieval, especially in ranking and search systems.
 BM25, a standard ranking function used by search engines like [Elasticsearch](https://www.elastic.co/blog/practical-bm25-part-2-the-bm25-algorithm-and-its-variables?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors), exemplifies this.
 BM25 calculates the relevance of documents to a given search query.